OpenDriveLab/Birds-eye-view-Perception/README.md

 </table>

-* **Integration with bag of tricks** <br> We integrate bag of tricks that help us achieve 1st in the camera-based detection track of the Waymo Open Challenge 2022.
-* **Convenient BEVPerception Toolbox** <br> We provide a convenient toolbox including these tricks that can be used indedependly or as a plug-in for mmdet3d and detectron2.
 * **Support Waymo Open Dataset (WOD) for camera-only detection** <br> We provide a suitable playground for new-beginners in this area, including hands-on tutorial and small-scale dataset (1/5 WOD in kitti format) to validate idea.